AtanasovAtanas/interactive-content/EN/01-Basic-Syntax/05-Summary.md

 # Summary

-# In this lesson you learnt about:
+# In this lesson you learnt:

 - Few, but robust data types
 - Reading from / Printing to the Console